openhab/openhab-docs/installation/docker.md

 - `-v /etc/timezone:/etc/timezone:ro` : ties the timezone of the container to the host's time zone, read only so the container cannot change the host's time zone
 - `-v /opt/openhab/conf:/openhab/conf` : location of the conf folder for openHAB configurations (*Note:* you must create these folders on the host before running the container)
 - `-v /opt/openhab/userdata:/openhab/userdata` : location for logs, cache, persistence databases, etc.
-- `-v /opt/openhab/addons:/openhab/addons` : only needed if installing addons unavailable via PaperUI or the Karaf Console
+- `-v /opt/openhab/addons:/openhab/addons` : only needed if installing addons unavailable via UI or the Karaf Console
 - `-v /opt/openhab/.java:/openhab/.java` : needed by the Nest 1.x binding (and others?), location of the security token
 - `--device=/dev/ttyUSB0` : location of my zwave controller, change and/or add more --device tags to pass all your devices needed by openHAB to the container
 - `--restart=always` : if the container crashes or the system reboots the container is restarted